-Mayo Clinic in Rochester, Minn., has been recognized as the best urology hospital in the nation for 2016-17 by U.S. News & World Report.
-Mayo Clinic in Jacksonville, Fla., and Mayo Clinic in Scottsdale, Ariz., are ranked among the Best Hospitals for urology.
-Mayo Clinic in Rochester, Minn., Mayo Clinic in Jacksonville, Fla., and Mayo Clinic in Scottsdale, Ariz., are ranked among the Best Hospitals for cancer by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., Mayo Clinic in Phoenix/Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., have been ranked among the best urology hospitals in the nation by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., and Mayo Clinic in Phoenix/Scottsdale, Ariz., are ranked among the Best Hospitals for cancer by U.S. News & World Report.
+Mayo Clinic in Jacksonville, Fla., is ranked highly performing for cancer by U.S. News & World Report.

 Mayo Clinic urologic surgeons are highly trained in urologic cancer surgery, including testicular cancer surgery and lymph node removal.
 Surgeons are skilled in nerve-sparing techniques designed to reduce the risk of fertility issues after lymph node removal.